mousebyte/luaclasslib/docs/index.rst

 ------------

 LuaClassLib is a small C library providing Moonscript-compatible class support to C applications.
-It consists of two main components: luaclasslib.h, which provides class support functions independently of Moonscript, and moonauxlib.h, which requires Moonscript to be available.
+It consists of two main components: ``luaclasslib.h``, which provides class support functions independently of Moonscript, and ``moonauxlib.h``, which requires Moonscript to be available.

 Usage
 -----